alabut/alabut.github.io/writing/myprinciples.md

 From my long form article on design sprints:

-"...especially when it comes to team exercises, you should be highly selective about only the few key tasks that yield the most benefit and make sure to space it out as much as possible, otherwise you’re wasting not just your time but everyone else’s as well."
+"…especially when it comes to team exercises, you should be highly selective about only the few key tasks that yield the most benefit and make sure to space it out as much as possible, otherwise you're wasting not just your time but everyone else's as well."

 Do instead of sell.
 Enough proselytizing, make something instead.
 For designers, that means to show your ideas via mocks and clickable prototypes.
 For developers, express yourself via working code for a prototype that looks rough but works for a few key flows.